 Most states require at least 2 witnesses to attest to the signing of the will by the testator, and some states require 3.
 Pennsylvania is the only state that does not require any witnesses.
 Although most states require at least 2 witnesses, it would be prudent to have 3 witnesses, to comply with the laws of any state, should the testator move before his death.
-Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, and so on.
+Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, etc.

 To avoid litigation, the will should also stipulate that all prior wills are revoked; otherwise, the will may be treated as a codicil, which is a will that changes the provision of one or more provisions of a previous will.